functionguyy/technical_art/C_tutorials/c_variables.md

 reflects their intended use.

 ## What is a type?
-A type is the classification that specify the kind of values an identifier can store or manipulate.
+A type is the specification that describes the kind of values an identifier can store or manipulate.

-C is a statically typed language.
-This means all identifiers must be associated with a type.
+C is a static typed language.
+This means that all identifiers must be associated with a type.

 The type specified for an identifier indicates the following to the compiler: